Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 ## Redfish API

-The Redfish API for rack-mounted nodes is the node's Power resource which is presented by the BMC.
+The Redfish API for rack-mounted nodes is the node's power resource which is presented by the BMC.
 OEM properties may be used to augment the Power schema to provide additional power management capabilities.